namsor/rapidminer-onomastics-extension/README.md

 ## Create your first process
 Create a simple Excel document with columns first_name, last_name and a few contacts.
 Drag and drop the Read Excel operator (Import->Data->Read Excel) and launch the Import Configuration Wizard.

-Default values should be OK through the wizard, except Encoding should be set to UTF-8 (Unicode, especially required if you would like to genderize Chinese, Russian or Arabic names).
+Default values should be OK through the wizard, except Attribute should be 'Text' and Encoding should be set to UTF-8 (Unicode, especially required if you would like to genderize Chinese, Russian or Arabic names).

-Drag and drop the Extract Gender operator (Operators>Data Transformation/Attribute Set Reduction and Transformation/Generation> Extract Gender) and connect it with the Excel file and a CSV exporter to view the results.
+Drag and drop the Extract Gender operator (Operators>Data Transformation/Attribute Set Reduction and Transformation/Generation/Extract Gender).
+Connect the operator with the Excel file and map the attributes.

-Leave the api_key / api_channels to default to use the free GendRE API.
+Leave the api_key / api_channel to use the free GendRE API.
+Add a CSV exporter to view the results.

+## Additional attributes and parameters
+country: If your data has Country information, you can select the Country attribute on a row-by-row basis to specify which country statistics should be used when predicting gender (ex.
+Andrea is male in Italy, rather Female in the US).
+country_default: You can also specify a default Country parameter which will be applied, unless there is a Country specified at the row level.
+NB: this information will be inferred automatically in an upcoming API release, by recognizing the cultural origin of the (first_name, last_name) combination.

+Expert Parameters
+batch_id: If your data is logically grouped (ex.
+Twitter followers by Twitter user, etc.) you can set a Batch ID to maintain input/output data information. result_scale, result_gender: Here you can change the default names for result/output attributes.
+threshold: This parameter specifies threshold according to which Gender is considered 'Unknown' (evaluating 'Unknown' = abs(scale)<threshold)

 ## Network/API troubleshooting
 In case of network error,